 32.2.2.2 Master of Technology Management - Aquaculture Technology Option

-Candidates for the Master of Technology Management (Aquaculture Technology Option) shall be required to complete a minimum of either:
+Students in the Master of Technology Management (Aquaculture Technology Option) shall be required to complete a minimum of either:

 24 credit hours of course work and a major project and report (6 credit hours).
 Course work includes two compulsory core courses (6 credit hours); and six elective courses (18 credit hours).
 Students on the project route will complete MSTM 6102: Project in Aquaculture Technology Management (6 credit hours).